 1) Forget converting to a religion you already feel that you belong to.
 You can get married outside of Israel (in the U.S., or in Cyprus or some other Mediterranean country off the coast of Israel, if you want to make it easy for his family present).
 This is very popular even among recognized Jews in Israel, because the rabbinate is a bit too authoritative for many Israelis, to put it mildly.
 You do not need to convert if you pursue this option, and your marriage will be recognized for legal purposes in Israel.
 This is by far the easiest and least oppressive approach.

 2) You can convert.
-Converting is like becoming a citizen of the U.S. You'll know far more about Judaism than your "legitimately Jewish" friends and family.
+Converting is like becoming a citizen of the U.S. You'll know far more about Judaism than many of your "legitimately Jewish" friends and family.
 It takes forever.
-They make you jump through a lot of hoops.
-They will likely require you to live separately during the conversion process, and will require you to undergo a bunch of other ridiculous BS (imho) that natural-born Jews do not have to undergo to be considered Jewish in the eyes of the same rabbinate.
+They may want you to live separately during the conversion process, and will require you to jump through a lot of hoops that so-called natural-born Jews do not have to undergo to be considered Jewish in the eyes of the same rabbinate.

 Nonetheless, you may find that conversion becomes important to you for any number of personal reasons.
-And so, if you decide to convert, my advice is to find a low-key rabbi.
-Someone who is Orthodox, but who is flexible, understanding, and progressive.
+If, for whatever reason, you do decide to convert, my advice is to find a low-key rabbi.
+Someone who is recognized by the rabbinate in Israel, but who is flexible, understanding, and progressive.
 Make this transition as easy as possible on yourself and your partner.

-Nonetheless, if you do choose to convert, I still suggest marrying outside of the rabbinate.
+Nonetheless, if you do choose to convert, I still suggest marrying outside of Israel.
 Why?

 4) If you decide to get married in Israel, beware: The rabbinate is notorious for favoring and siding with men.
 If things don't work out and you have to divorce, there will likely be great obstacles—perhaps insurmountable—standing in your way as the woman.
-Your husband can unilaterally refuse to grant you a divorce, for example.
+You cannot ask for a divorce; only your husband can, for example.
+Your husband can unilaterally refuse to grant you a divorce.
 (As the woman, you do not have that same option available.)
-The rabbinate also tends to favor fathers when children are involved.
+The Israeli rabbinate also tends to favor fathers when children are involved.
 You could lose custody of your kids.
 They could live in Israel with your ex-husband and you could find yourself with little-to-no rights regarding your own children.

-My advice, therefore, is this: If you are only converting to please others, think twice about converting.
+My advice, therefore, is this: If you are only converting to please others, think twice about converting, and consider marrying outside of Israel.
 If you find that conversion is something that you want to do for yourself, think—not twice, but three times—before giving the Israeli rabbinate power over your marriage and family.
 Educate yourself—before you get married in Israel—as to all potential consequences of a religious marriage in Israel.

 With women's wisdom and women's words,